thoughtspot/thoughtspot.github.io/_admin/loading/sharding.md

   Instead, `saleid` and `productid` would be the better choice as it results in a wider variety of keys.

-as mentioned in the previous section, it is possible to simply use the primary key as a shard key.
+As mentioned in the previous section, it is possible to simply use the primary key as a shard key.
+It isn't a good idea to use shard keys outside of the primary key.
+The reason is that it, with a non-primary shard key, it is possible to get two versions of a record if the shard key for a record changes, but the primary key doesn't.
+A second version reults because, in the absence of a unique shard key, the system create a secondary record rather than doing a SQL MERGE (`upsert`).

 ## Sharded dimension tables